 Changes to Wyoming electoral process begin soon

 Apr.
-4—CHEYENNE — As election season approaches, Wyoming voters need to be aware of statewide changes to the electoral process that will be implemented this year.
+5—CHEYENNE — As election season approaches, Wyoming voters need to be aware of statewide changes to the electoral process that will be implemented this year.

 Historically, Wyomingites have been able to register for whichever party they choose up until they fill out their ballot on Election Day.
 Legislative changes made last year require currently registered voters to select a party by May 15, one day before the candidate filing period begins.
 Once registered, they won't be able to change their party until after the election.